-Of all the LMS portals available, EdApp is, by far, the top of the class.
-This portal offers a world-class, editable course library that can be used across numerous industries to train employees from all over the world.
-In addition to the extensive library, EdApp also hosts an extensive library of results-driven templates to cater to every type of learner and, in turn, result in the best training for your teams.
+On top of that, EdApp offers a world-class, editable course library that can be used across numerous industries to train employees from all over the world and boost competency.
+It also offers a selection of results-driven microlearning templates to cater to every type of learner and, in turn, result in the best training for your teams.

 This LMS portal also has a built-in PowerPoint converter and supports Canva integration, which is rare especially since all of these features (and many more) are there for you to use – all for free.
 You can use EdApp to deliver courses featuring spaced repetition and microlearning experiences to your employees to foster record-breaking retention rates.

 AcademyOcean is an LMS portal geared towards the onboarding and training of employees.
-The platform offers certification to employees after course completion, to help incentivize and help track course progress.
+This platform offers certificate to employees after course completion, to help incentivize and help track course progress.
 It also offers simple customization in terms of course creation, although it’s somewhat limited when it comes to branding.

 Like most platforms, AcademyOcean is available on mobiles, so training can be done on your learners’ preferred device.
 Unfortunately, AcademyOcean isn’t free, so you should consider that when making your LMS choice.

-Totara is an adaptive LMS that enables employees to access courses on any device.
+Totara is an adaptive SaaS LMS that enables employees to access courses on any device.
 It offers blended and collaborative learning tools that can be used to upscale your employees.
-This learning platform can help you to transform the way your company learns.
+While there are many learning platforms out there, Totara promises to help you transform the way your company learns.

 Totara’s platform will allow you to automatically assign courses to groups that are categorized by the roles and skills of the group.
 Even though Totara is unique because it offers blended courses, it does not have a comprehensive content library like other top LMS portals.

 Open edX facilitates learning experiences at any level and any size.
-This LMS provides content hosting for online campus courses, instructor-led courses, self-paced courses and degree programs.
+This LMS provides content hosting for every learning system, such as online campus courses, instructor-led courses, self-paced courses, and degree programs.
 All of these are done on one platform.

 While this platform has an advanced dashboard system and interactive discussion boards and forums, it has limited capabilities apart from extensions with platforms like Salesforce.
 One huge drawback of this platform is that it isn’t tailored to help organizations and employees with their training, which makes it more suitable for universities and other higher learning institutions.

 Skillcast is a platform that is useful for managing ethics and regulatory training within your organization.
-For this reason, Skillcast is a viable option for companies that are looking for an LMS that will help them boost compliance by improving employee’s understanding of policies, procedures, and systems.
+For this reason, it’s a viable option for companies that are looking for an LMS that will help them boost compliance by improving employees’ understanding of policies, procedures, and systems.
 And while it lacks results-driven tools, Skillcast can help you to train your staff and automate your basic processes as well.

-Skillcast has an available course library with lots of compliance courses and also provides training courses for GDPR, Insurance, Financial Services, and Risk Assessment.
+Skillcast has an available library with lots of courses for compliance training, as well as GDPR, Insurance, Financial Services, and Risk Assessment.
 Due to its small training niche, however, Skillcast isn’t necessarily the best option for organizations looking to train employees on multiple topics across multiple departments.